– Dan Jones –

 Recently, my lesson plans went to a whole new level because of the Global Elements of Effective Flipped Learning.
 I have started to include the different elements as a way to show my administrators the thought process and purposeful planning that goes into each and every aspect of my classroom.
 Knowing why the lesson includes this or that means that I am able to give a justification for my structures, my implementations.
 I am able to give, not a reason, but 189 reasons for my methods.

 The GEEFL is not isolated to planning lessons.
-Students also need to be informed about the elements that are being used within the lesson or the unit of study.
-Saga Briggs, author of the article How to Make Learning Relevant To Your Students (And Why It Is Crucial To Their Success), writes “Research shows that relevant learning means effective learning, and that alone should be enough to get us rethinking our lesson plans.
+Students also need to be informed about the elements that are being used within the lesson or the study unit.
+Saga Briggs, author of the article How to Make Learning Relevant To Your Students (And Why It Is Crucial To Their Success), writes “Research shows that relevant learning means effective learning and that alone should be enough to get us rethinking our lesson plans.
 Relevant, meaningful activities that both engage students emotionally and connect with what they already know are what help build neural connections and long-term memory storage.”
 Gone are the days of “Why are we doing this?”
 Students no longer have to wonder if an activity connects to other information they are learning or if they are participating in busywork.
 Everything, from handouts to classroom discussions, is informed by and aligned with the GEEFL.
-Showing students that there is reasoning and meaning behind everything we do in the classroom allows them to see a greater purpose, thus developing greater student engagement.
+Showing students that reasoning and meaning are behind everything we do in the classroom allows them to see a greater purpose, thus developing greater student engagement.
 According to the University of Washington, “Research has demonstrated that engaging students in the learning process increases their attention and focus, motivates them to practice higher-level critical thinking skills, and promotes meaningful learning experiences.
 Instructors who adopt a student-centered approach to instruction increase opportunities for student engagement, which then helps everyone more successfully achieve the course’s learning objectives.”

 Bring the elements into your own identity, and then allow the elements to flow out of your core.
 The more you use them, the more you engage them, the more you allow them to permeate your thought processes, you will see a transformation within that moves Flipped Learning from what you do to an extension of who you are.